alma4rebi/Ultimate-Linux-Mint-18-Cinnamon/README.md

 [![Showing zsh](http://i.imgur.com/gzK6c7j.jpg)](https://www.youtube.com/watch?v=T2Y_dp1STos "Showing zsh - Click to Watch!")

-4. Plank
+6. Plank
 ------------------
-Start plank from the menu.
-Right-click the plank and choose preferences and put in on top.
+Start plank from the menu. <b>CTRL + Right-click</b> on the plank and choose preferences and put in on top.
 I choose a transparent theme.

 But there are more themes out there if you want.

 If you want to autostart this everytime.
 Type in the menu " startup".
-Start startup applications.
+Start 'startup applications'.

 Add application and choose plank or do it the old way and point to /usr/bin/plank.

 ![Screenshots](http://i.imgur.com/arie1IY.jpg)